 Love The Residents (1971-2002)

 Wearing eyeball helmets is the trademark of the Californian artist collective The Residents.
 Inspired by avantgarde and pop, the band anticipated the idea of audio piracy and developed groundbreaking multimedia projects.
-42-minute mix with some of the group’s conceptional thematic compositions and deconstructions of Western popular music.
+A 42-minute mix featuring some of the group's conceptual thematic compositions and deconstructions of Western pop music.

 Round World – Twisted Musical Traditions (1967-94)